Am I the Odd One? Exploring (In)Congruencies in the Realism of Avatars and Virtual Others in Virtual Reality: Related Work

 \subsection{Spatial Presence}

 Spatial presence is an essential concept in evaluating a user's individual VR experience and can be considered an elementary foundation for other VR potentials to become effective \citep{wienrichBehavioralFrameworkImmersive2021}.
-It's the (psychological) sense of being in a virtual environment~\citep{slaterFrameworkImmersiveVirtual1997} and has been named to be predominantly bottom-up driven by the objective concept of immersion, which describes the capabilities of the system providing the boundaries within which spatial presence occurs \citep{slaterSeparateRealityUpdate2022}. \cite{latoschik2022plausibility}, on the other hand, assumes spatial presence to be affected by the coherence and plausibility of spatial cues on the sensation, perception, and cognition levels, not limiting influencing factors to the system's capabilities.
+The process model of the formation of spatial presence experiences names self-location as the core dimension of spatial presence, i.e., ``the sensation of being physically situated within the spatial environment portrayed by the medium''~\mbox{\citep[~p.~497]{wirthProcessModelFormation2007}}.
+However, to avoid ambiguities, we adhere to the definition of \mbox{\cite{kilteniSenseEmbodimentVirtual2012}} and name the term self-location to refer to one’s spatial experience of being inside a (virtual) body rather than being inside a world, whereas we apply the term spatial presence to the (psychological) sense of ``being there'' in a virtual environment~\mbox{\citep{slaterFrameworkImmersiveVirtual1997}}.
+Spatial presence has been named to be predominantly bottom-up driven by the objective concept of immersion, which describes the capabilities of the system providing the boundaries within which spatial presence occurs \citep{slaterSeparateRealityUpdate2022}. \cite{latoschik2022plausibility}, on the other hand, assumes spatial presence to be affected by the congruence and plausibility of spatial cues on the sensation, perception, and cognition levels, not limiting influencing factors to the system's capabilities.
 Concerning the avatar's congruence with the physical appearance of the participant, previous work has shown that spatial presence can benefit from personalization~\citep{waltemateImpactAvatarPersonalization2018}.
 However, the recent work of \cite{salageanMeetingYourVirtual2023} did not reveal a significant effect of avatar personalization (high/low), realism (high/low), and their interaction on presence.
 As these results contradicted the authors' hypotheses, as well as the results of previous work \citep{waltemateImpactAvatarPersonalization2018}, the authors attribute their findings to a constant level of agency and appearance of the virtual environment across all conditions.
 Also, \cite{latoschikEffectAvatarRealism2017} found no impact of virtual human realism on spatial presence, applying to avatars and agents.
 Further related work indicates no effect of agent visualization on spatial presence \citep{rzayevEffectPresenceAppearance2019, butzInfluenceVisualAppearance2022}.\looseness=-1

 In our experiment, we maintained a constant degree of immersion (bottom-up) across conditions.
 Furthermore, as argued by \cite{salageanMeetingYourVirtual2023}, we expect a consistent level of agency and a stable appearance of the virtual environment.
 Additionally, we anticipate no significant manipulation of higher-order spatial cues through the manipulation of virtual humans' realism and their (in)congruencies.
 Finally, we are not aware of any work indicating that the realism of virtual others significantly impacts spatial presence.
 Consequently, we propose the following null hypothesis.